Steps for Citizens

 Reporting a Problem to the State - Active Coal Mining

-Your complaint should be directed to LRP.
-You have a right to report a coal mining site you think is operating contrary to the law.
-When you write or call, explain what you think is wrong as clearly as you can.
-Giving details will help LRP decide the best way to handle your problem.
-You will be asked to send in a letter, if you reported your problem by telephone.
-You can tell LRP you do not want the company to know when they check the problem.
+Your concern should be directed to the Land Reclamation Program (LRP).
+You have a right to report a coal mining site you believe is operating contrary to the law.
+When you write or call, explain as clearly as possible, what you think is wrong.
+Providing details will help LRP decide the best way to handle your concern.
+If you reported by telephone, you will be asked to submit a letter.
+You may advise LRP that you wish to remain anonymous.